sbgn/sbgn/docs/learningsbgn.md

       <td style="width:200px; text-align:center; font-size:90%;"><img src="../sbgn/downloads/bricks/PD_phosphorylation.png"/> <br />
           <a href="/sbgn/downloads/bricks/PD_phosphorylation.sbgn">SBGN-ML</a> &ensp;
           <a href="http://web.newteditor.org/?URL=http://sbgn.github.io/sbgn/downloads/bricks/PD_phosphorylation.sbgn" target="_blank">Newt</a></td>
-      <td style="text-align:left;"><strong>Protein phosphorylation with protein states described.</strong> A kinase protein catalyzes an irreversible reaction which consumes unphosphorylated protein X and ATP and produces phosphorylated protein X and ADP.
+      <td style="text-align:left;"><strong>Protein phosphorylation (with more details captured).</strong> A kinase protein catalyzes an irreversible reaction which consumes unphosphorylated protein X and ATP and produces phosphorylated protein X and ADP.
 All proteins involved are represented by <i>macromolecule</i> glyphs. <i>State variable</i> auxiliary glyphs are used to indicate the phosphorylation state: "P@Y701" means "phosphorylated at tyrosine 701" (one-letter amino acid code).
 Instead of empty state, "@Y701" without "P" can be used to indicate the position.
 ATP and ADP are represented as <i>simple chemicals</i>.</td>
     </tr>
 </table>